Triton-Robotics-Training/Week-1/readme.md

 # Exercise 2: Analog Input

 Now let's mess around with getting our board to input analog signals.
 This is basically reading the voltage on a pin relative to ground.
-The `AnalogIn` has us covered here. `AnalogIn` functions similarly to `DigitalIn` (`AnalogOut` mirrors `DigitalOut` as well)
+The `AnalogIn` has us covered here. `AnalogIn` functions similarly to `DigitalIn` (`AnalogOut` mirrors `DigitalOut` as well).

 ```cpp
 AnalogIn anInput(PinName);